tianer2820/MC-skin-converter/README.md

 python format18.py skins/textures
 ```

-Notes
+⚠️Notes
 -----

-Output images are RGBA mode PNG and will overwrite the original image without warning.
+Output images are RGBA mode PNG and will **overwrite the original image without warning.**
 Be sure you have a backup just in case things go wrong.